ztmaimus/Glass-Cannon-HSR-Rules/README.md

 # Rule: 5) Before You Pull (Banner Unlock Milestones)

 - once you go "Post TL 60", all "Pre TL 60" milestones will still need to be completed, but do NOT grant a banner unlock.
-- one character OR weapon banner unlock of your choice per completion of a milestone
+- upon completion of a milestone: one character OR weapon banner unlock of your choice

 | Pre TL 60 (chars lv.
 70)                                 | Post TL 60 (chars lv.
 80)                                           | ANY TL                     |
 | -------------------------------------------------------- | ------------------------------------------------------------------- | -------------------------- |